CameronW96/JSON_parser/README.md

 # JSONator
 JSONator is a type-safe header-only library for C++.
 It is intended to be a minimalistic library that supports multi-type arrays and objects, along with a handful of other useful features.
+Type determination is done at run-time which allows this library to be used in networking applications.

 ## Installation
 Simply store the jsonator.h file on your computer and add it to your projects dependencies in your IDE.